SandipSN/instagram_automated/README.md

 # instagram_automated
-Automated Instagram account that downloads saved posts and reposts them with appropriate credits and caption
+Automated Instagram program that downloads saved posts and reposts them with appropriate credits and caption